madisongarccia/Blog/_posts/2024-03-20-data-curation.md

 {%- endhighlight -%}
 More information on Selenium's WebDriver for debugging purposes can be found [here](https://www.selenium.dev/documentation/webdriver/).

-2. Containers and Pagination
+#### Step 2.
+Containers and Pagination

-Before collecting specific job data, I need to find in the HTML where the [container](https://www.w3schools.com/w3css/w3css_containers.asp) for all the jobs is located.
+Before collecting specific job data, I had to find in the HTML where the [container](https://www.w3schools.com/w3css/w3css_containers.asp) for all the jobs is located.
 This way, I can locate within that container, all the individual job elements.
 This list of all job elements on a page can be used later in my code to iterate through.
 Below is an example of how I found both of these elements in my code.
 {%- highlight python -%}
 container = driver.find_element(By.XPATH,
                                 ".//div[contains(@id, 'mosaic-jobResults')]")